Concordium/concordium.github.io/source/mainnet/smart-contracts/tutorials/index.rst

 You can go through a number of different tutorials to sharpen your skills as a dApp (decentralized application) developer on the Concordium blockchain.

+In ``Setup the developer enviroment`` you learn how to set up the development enviroment for working with smart contracts.

 In the ``Counter`` tutorial, you are going to build a simple smart contract with a counter that can be increased or decreased and where only the owner can perform the operations.

 In the ``piggy bank`` tutorial, you are going to build a simple smart contract modelling a piggy bank.